-Animal science focuses on the scientific disciplines that underpin the management of productive, captive and companion animals.
-These include physiology, reproduction, nutrition, health, behaviour and welfare.
+Animal science encompasses the scientific disciplines underpinning the management of farm, companion and captive animals, including; physiology, biochemistry, nutrition, growth, lactation, reproduction, health, behaviour and welfare.

 Our flexible degrees ensure you have a sound grounding in the biosciences, including cell biology, biochemistry, physiology and the nutritional sciences, while enabling you to apply this knowledge to areas of interest, such as: livestock production, canine, feline and equine science, small animal management, zoo animal management and conservation.

 Through a variety of teaching methods, you will not only acquire specialist knowledge and key laboratory skills, but also skills in team working, problem-solving, numeracy, data handling and statistical analysis, all of which are skills that are highly regarded by employers.

 University-owned farms, including the renowned Centre for Dairy Research (CEDAR) with its dairy herd of 550 cows and other species, provide excellent facilities for practical research projects.
 Connections with zoos, equine centres, vet clinics and small animal facilities locally provide further opportunities for field visits and practical work.

 You will also be encouraged to consider a study abroad experience as part of your degree programme.
 The University has a wide range of exchange partners in Europe and across the world in Australia, Canada and the USA (subject to availability).

 In the final year, you will complete an individual research project under expert supervision, providing you with a unique opportunity to explore an area of animal science in more depth through laboratory or field-based studies.

 If you haven't studied the required subjects, you can opt for our four-year BSc Animal Science with Foundation degree which includes a year of foundational study.